tfgg/magres-format/README.md

     extract-ms.py .
 Zn1

-will print only the magnetic shielding of the first zinc atom in all the `.magres` files found in the current directory.
+will print only the magnetic shielding of the first zinc atom

-More generally, you can use an atom list format such as

-    H,O

-to show all hydrogen and oxygen atoms, and

-    H1-5,O1
+    extract-ms.py .
+H1-5,O

-to show the first five hydrogen atoms and the first oxygen atom.
+will print the magnetic shielding of the first five hydrogen atoms and all oxygen atoms.

 The `-N` flag optionally outputs in the first columns of the output an attempt at parsing out numbers in a path.
 This is useful for convergence tests.
 E.g. the path `grid_scale=2/energy_cut_off=80/ethanol.magres` will output the numbers 2.0 and 80.0 in the first two output columns.

-The `extract-efg.py` and `extract-jc.py` scripts extract, respectively, EFG and J-coupling parameters, with a similar syntax.
-Call the scripts with a `-h` flag to view the full help information.

 Conversion script usage
 -----------------------